5 Key Things to Look for in a Rehab Center

 Approaches to Treatment

 Basically there are two approaches to addiction treatment, whether inpatient or outpatient.
 One utilizes medication to assist with withdrawal symptoms and cravings, and the other is cold turkey with only talk therapy to assist.
-While the utilization of medication to assist with withdrawal symptoms and cravings was looked down upon as “drug-for-drug” substitution for a long time, it has now become the norm as studies have proved it to be vastly superior in delivering favourable outcomes.
+While the utilization of medication to assist with withdrawal symptoms and cravings was looked down upon as “drug-for-drug” substitution for a long time, it has now become the norm as studies have proved it to be vastly superior in delivering favorable outcomes.

 Advances in medication have made a huge difference in addiction treatment.
 They have provided a useful tool in managing physical symptoms associated with quitting drugs and/or alcohol, enabling the individual suffering from the disease of addiction to become physically comfortable in a relatively short period of time and be able to engage in therapy to effect the lifestyle changes needed to maintain sobriety.